aecone/SpellChecker/README.md

 **Expected Outcome:**

 - Exits with `EXIT_FAILURE`.
-- The `testFail` directory contains files that open successfully but include spelling errors.
+- The `testFail` directory contains files and any directory's file that open successfully but include spelling errors.

 **Test Files in `testFail` Directory:**